-The consolidated financial statements as of December 31, 2022 and 2021 and fiscal years 2022, 2021 and 2020 have been audited by Ernst & Young LLP, an independent registered public accounting firm, who conducted their audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-The independent registered public accounting firm's responsibility is to express an opinion on these consolidated financial statements based on their audit.
+The consolidated financial statements as of December 31, 2023 and 2022 and for fiscal years 2023, 2022 and 2021 have been audited by Ernst & Young LLP, an independent registered public accounting firm, who conducted their audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+The independent registered public accounting firm's responsibility is to express an opinion on these consolidated financial statements based on their audits.
 For further information refer to the Ernst & Young LLP (PCAOB ID: 42) audit opinion included in this Item 8 of our Annual Report.